jenkinsci/jenkinsfile-runner/DEVELOPER.md

 execution engine, configuring the classloader properly.

-It also contains classes to implement or configure this "environment", such as a custom implementation for the Plugin Manager or a WAR exploder in charge of exploding the WAR file and fully initialising an instance.
+It also contains classes to implement or configure this "environment", such as a custom implementation for the Plugin Manager or a WAR exploder in charge of exploding the WAR file and fully initializing an instance.

 ## `vanilla-package` module

-Defines the dependencies to be included into the Vanilla Docker distribution.
+Defines the dependencies to be included in the Vanilla Docker distribution.

 ## `tests` module